timunie/Ava-ApiTests/website/docs/P_Avalonia_Application_PlatformSettings.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Application.cs#L207" title="View the source code">View Source</a>

 #### Property Value
+IPlatformSettings

+##
-IPlatformSettingsPlatformSettings can be null only if application wasn't initialized yet. <a href="T_Avalonia_Controls_TopLevel">TopLevel</a>'s <a href="P_Avalonia_Controls_TopLevel_PlatformSettings">PlatformSettings</a> is an equivalent API which should always be preferred over a global one, as specific top levels might have different settings set-up.
+PlatformSettings can be null only if application wasn't initialized yet. <a href="T_Avalonia_Controls_TopLevel">TopLevel</a>'s <a href="P_Avalonia_Controls_TopLevel_PlatformSettings">PlatformSettings</a> is an equivalent API which should always be preferred over a global one, as specific top levels might have different settings set-up.

 ## See Also